lyndsayroach/Superstore-Sales-Data-Visualization/SQL-Data-Analysis.md

-# Data Analysis using SQL
+# Data Analysis Using SQL

 Calculate the total sales as a decimal with 2 decimal places.
 ```